ivoa/modelinstanceinvot-code/photdm_builder/README.md

 As there is one file per filter, the PhotometricSystem objects contain only one filter.
 The merge of several filters in one file is staightforward by the way.

+**Important note**: The serialization builder is not sync with PhotDM; some PhoDM instace tweaks might be needed.